Irv Hoerr: NASCAR

 Hoerr competed primarily as a road course ringer.
 He made his first NASCAR start in the final race at Riverside International Raceway in the 1987 Winston Western 500.
 After not competing in a NASCAR race for a couple seasons, he entered two events in 1990.
-Hoerr's best NASCAR finish, an 8th place result, happened at Sears Point Raceway; later that season he claimed his only other Top 10 finish when he race to 10th at Watkins Glen International.
+Hoerr's best NASCAR finish, an eighth place result, happened at Sears Point Raceway; later that season he claimed his only other top-ten finish when he race to tenth at Watkins Glen International.

 Hoerr made his first attempt at an oval track at North Wilkesboro Speedway in 1991 but he failed to make the field.
 A rear end failed caused him to end up with 36th place finish at Sears Point later that season.
-Hoerr made his first non-road course at Pocono Raceway (a tri-oval which races similar to a road course); he finished 19th.
+Hoerr made his first non-road course at Pocono Raceway (a tri-oval which races similar to a road course); he finished nineteenth.
 His last NASCAR start of the season happened at Watkins Glen; it ended after eight laps with engine problems.
 Hoerr made his last NASCAR start in 1992 at Sears Point; he finished 41st with engine problems.